northle/docs/site/docs/1.x/advanced/csrf-protection.md

 ## Token Protection

 To prevent CSRF attacks, Northle generates a unique token for every user session to protect your application.
-Anytime you define HTML forms with method other than `GET` and `HEAD`, you have to add a hidden field containing generated token.
-Otherwise, you won't be able to pass the form and you'll get `419 error`.
+Anytime you define forms with method other than `GET` and `HEAD`, you have to add a hidden field containing generated token.
+Otherwise, you won't be able to pass the form and you will get `419 Invalid Token` error.

 To add the token field to your template, just use the `[token]` directive: